Tympan/Tympan_Library/readme.md

 Releasing Tympan_Library to Arduino Library Manager
 -------------
-For those who use the Arduino "Library Manager" to keep up-to-date with the Tympan_Library, be aware that the Arduino Library Manager will only know to update people's libraries if we do a new "Release" here on GitHub.  **Before doing a GitHub release, remember to update the version number listed in the file [library.properties](https://github.com/Tympan/Tympan_Library/blob/main/library.properties)** that's here at the root this repo.
-If you fail to update library.properties, the Arduino processing system will ignore the new release.
+The Arduino "Library Manager" is a handy way for some users to keep up-to-date with the Tympan_Library.
+For those of us used to using Git/GitHub, be aware that users do not get the latest state of the repository.
+Instead, the Arduino Library Manager will only people's libraries if we do a new "Release" here on GitHub.
+For Arduino to accept the release, however, you must do the release correctly:

-So, the full procedure would be:
+* Make any desired changes to the Tympan_Library:
   * Commit any software changes that you want and push them up here to GitHub
+* Arduino-Specific Changes:
-* In the file [library.properties]((https://github.com/Tympan/Tympan_Library/releases/new), update the version number listed there, commit the change, and push the change up here to GitHub
+  * In the file [library.properties]((https://github.com/Tympan/Tympan_Library/releases/new), update the version number to whatever new version number you intend to use.
+Commit the change and push the change up here to GitHub.
+If you forget to do this, Arduino will ignore the release.
-* Do the GitHub release
+* Do the GitHub release in the usual way:
   * Go to [Draft a New Release](https://github.com/Tympan/Tympan_Library/releases/new)
   * Under "Choose a Tag", start typing a new name for the Tag and Release ("V3.0.6") and be sure to also click "Create New Tag on Publish"
   * Fill in field for "Release Name" and add some text describing what is in the release